Chiral kinetic theory with self-energy corrections and neutrino spin Hall effect: Magnetic-field corrections and spin Hall effect in neutrino transport

-where $\mathcal{A}^{\mu}_{W^+}$ denotes the gauge field for $W^+$ bosons, one finds \footnote{Here the prefactor ``$\ri$" in front of $\Sigma^{++}_{\rm L}(q)$ is introduced for convention.
+where $\mathcal{A}^{\mu}_{W^+}$ denotes the gauge field for $W^+$ bosons, one finds the contribution in the electron background \footnote{Here the prefactor ``$\ri$" in front of $\Sigma^{++}_{\rm L,e}(q)$ is introduced for convention.
 As will be shown in the following computations, the sign in front of ``$\ri$" is chosen to obtain a positive correction on $q^2$ for the on-shell condition.}

-where $S^{({\rm e})}(q)$ and $G_{\alpha\beta}(q)$ are the Feynman propagators of electrons and $W^+$ bosons, respectively.
+where $S^{({\rm e})}(q)$ and $G^{W}_{\alpha\beta}(q)$ are the Feynman propagators of electrons and $W^+$ bosons, respectively.
 Accordingly, we have

-where $S^{({\rm e})}_{\rm L}(q)=P_{\rm L}\gamma^{\mu}\mathcal{W}_{\rm L\mu}(q)$.
+where $S^{({\rm e})}_{\chi}(q)=P_{\chi}\gamma^{\mu}\mathcal{W}_{{\chi}\mu}(q)$.
 Considering the low-energy regime where $q^2 \ll M_{W}^2$, we can approximate

 so that